A complete guide to all the songs in ‘Grease’

 Join Danny and Sandy, whose idyllic summer loving is undone by peer pressure once the pair reunite at Rydell High.
 Danny is one of the cool, rebellious Burger Palace Boys, while good girl Sandy proves too prim for the Pink Ladies.
 Can they — along with Rizzo, Kenickie, Frenchie and the rest of the Rydell gang — find a balance, and happiness?

-This London stage production aims to recapture some of that original, grittier intention – while still bringing you plenty of 1950s doo-wop fun and all the hit numbers you love.
-Learn more about these timeless hits in our song guide, and then book your Grease tickets.
+This new immersive production blends screen and reality to send you right back to the 1950s, bringing plenty of doo-wop fun and all the hit numbers you love.
+Learn more about these timeless hits in our song guide, and then book your Grease: The Immersive Movie Musical tickets.

 “Grease”